takanory/slides/20220429pyconus/index.rst

 **Interactive** bot 🤝
 ======================

 ..
-Next,..I will explain how to make interactive chatbot.
+Next,..I will explain how to make an interactive bot.

 Connection protocols
 --------------------